krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 // hello world
 ```

 The first parameter is the template.
-Text inside the double curly braces is treated as an expression (see <a href="#template-syntax--data-binding">Template Syntax & Data Binding</a>).
+Text inside the double curly braces is treated as a Java expression (see <a href="#template-syntax--data-binding">Template Syntax & Data Binding</a>).

 The second parameter is the evaluation 'context' or `this` inside the template.
 Context can be an object and/or a bunch of variables.
 In the example the variable `"name"` is assigned the value `"world"`.